 The organic community has an opportunity to create a path for organic seed that’s very distinct from the dominant seed system.
 By establishing a shared vision and roadmap for developing organic seed systems, we can avoid the negative trends seen in the conventional seed sector while delivering high-quality organic seed for all regions, crop types, and farm scales.
 Organic Seed Alliance’s State of Organic Seed project helps monitor the progress we’re making in achieving this goal.

-Demand for organic food is only growing, with sales toppling $39 billion in 2015 (an 11% increase compared to 2014).
+Demand for organic food is only growing, with sales toppling $56 billion in 2020 (a 12% increase compared to 2019).
 Organic farmers are required to use organic seed unless it’s commercially unavailable.
 The organic seed industry was almost non-existent when the federal organic standards went into effect in 2002.
-As State of Organic Seed, 2016 shows, the organic seed supply isn’t keeping up with broader organic industry growth, as most organic farmers still rely on conventional (non-organic) seed for at least part of their operations.
+As State of Organic Seed, 2022 shows, the organic seed supply isn’t keeping up with broader organic industry growth, as most organic farmers still rely on conventional (non-organic) seed for at least part of their operations.
+Our most recent data shows no meaningful increase in organic producers using more organic seed.

 More Choice for Farmers in a Changing Climate